 In Florida, before filing a medical malpractice claim, there are pre-suit requirements that must be fulfilled.
 According to Section 766.106 of the Florida Statutes, the claimant is required to follow a strict protocol.

 The statute also includes requirements for the defendant.
-As these laws are often updated it is important to consult an attorney or law firm with experience filing medical negligence claims and all of the details outline in Section 766.106 of the Florida Statutes which is summarized below:
+As these laws are often updated, it is important to consult an attorney or law firm with experience filing medical negligence claims and all of the details outlined in Section 766.106 of the Florida Statutes which is summarized below:

 What Compensation or Damages can I Seek in a Medical Malpractice Lawsuit?